natep-tech/DiscordAutoMod/README.md

 ## [Bad Words list](https://github.com/natep-tech/DiscordAutoMod/blob/022d9adb38ad0a10103073c95200f3a650f0b5d6/Lists/Bad%20Words.txt)
 This list blocks the message from being sent, and also logs the message in the moderator channel.
+It includes some Unicode characters that can be used to mess with the text, like the right-to-left character and the swastika symbol.

 ![A screenshot of the Discord UI displaying the settings for a blocked list.](https://github.com/natep-tech/DiscordAutoMod/blob/022d9adb38ad0a10103073c95200f3a650f0b5d6/Blocked.png)